Study Process

 Future Directions

-After the measure is developed, we can use it to assess the extent to which essential teen needs are, and are not, being met.
-The measure can help us understand what contributes to unmet needs and the consequences of unmet needs for teens wellbeing and healthy development.
-Information gained from the measure will help guide prevention and intervention to help teens stay safe and healthy, and thrive.
+After the survey is developed, we can use it to assess the extent to which essential teen needs are, and are not, being met.
+The survey can help us understand what contributes to unmet needs and what unmet needs mean for teens wellbeing and healthy development.
+Information gained from the survey will help guide prevention and intervention to help teens stay safe and healthy, and thrive.

 Background